BackupTheBerlios/websiteatschool/was/modules/crew/server/readme.txt

 3. Create crewserver.conf in the directory that was created while unzipping, i.e. in the same directory where crewserver.php resides.
 If you want you can use the example-configuration file as guidance and/or documentation.

+   $ cd  crewserver/
+   $ cp  crewserver-example.conf  crewserver.conf

    You can now edit crewserver.conf with your favourite editor.
 At the very least you MUST add an origin-line with the details for your server environment.

-   $ cd  crewserver/
-   $ cp  crewserver-example.conf  crewserver.conf
-   $ $EDITOR  crewserver.conf

 4. If you are concerned about the confidentiality of the shared keys in your crewserver.conf, you can minimise the permissions to say 0600 or even 0400